MadhavJai/HCIAssignment2/README.md

 Watch a demonstration [here](https://youtu.be/o3pXFh5zO6E)

-## Top 5 desirable functions
+## Top 5 desirable functions - for the future
-1. Real time assistance
+1. Real time assistance: A more robust implementation than the one in my prototype.
-2. In app COVID PPE store
+2. In app COVID PPE store: A place where users can easily get access to protective equipment.
-3. Check local Vaccine availability
+3. Check local Vaccine availability: To see if vaccines have become available in your region.
 4. Self report COVID case (needs verification)
 5. COVID diagnosis test appointment booker